poqueque/todo_list/README.md

 An example of Firebase Authentication and Cloud Firestore in Flutter

 ## Getting Started
+For security reasons the files:

+- lib/firebase_options.dart
+- android/app/google-services.json
+- ios/Runner/GoogleService-Info.plist

-For security reasons the file firebase_options.dart is excluded from the repository.
-Use your own file pointing to your own project
+are excluded from the repository.
+Use your own files pointing to your own project

 ## Getting Started